golmschenk/qusi/docs/source/index.rst

 Installation
 ------------

-To install ``qusi`` with Python >= 3.11 use:
+To install ``qusi``, use

 .. code:: shell

     pip install qusi

 Although not required, as is generally good practice for any development project, we highly recommend creating a separate virtual environment for each distinct project.
-For example, via Conda, creating a virtual environment for a project using ``qusi`` might look like:
+For example, via Conda, creating a virtual environment for a project using ``qusi`` might look like

 .. code::

     conda create -n project_using_qusi_env python=3.11

-Then before working, be sure to activate your environment:
+Then before working, be sure to activate your environment with

 .. code:: shell